devWRM/vocabulary/zNOTES.md

 Q ]]
-How do I force an error in order to use .catch() ANSWER  Miss-spell a strong params attribute at the bottom of appropriate Controller
+How do I force an error in order to use .catch() ANSWER  Misspell a strong params attribute at the bottom of appropriate Controller
     15:45   JS/Rails Project Build: PART 4 — OOJS Refactor
         https://www.youtube.com/watch?v=oUiLxmgOvJ8&feature=youtu.be